Introduction

 Remediation Measures

 Our Report recognizes that there is no “one size fits all” approach to remediation, and our response to any such matters would be formulated considering the prevailing facts and circumstances.
-In all cases, however, we will respond in a manner that is appropriate and ensures that the victim’s wellbeing is prioritized.
+In all cases, however, we will respond in a manner that is appropriate and ensure that the victim’s wellbeing is prioritized.
 We encourage our employees to report conduct that is contrary to our policies and codes of conduct, through confidential internal reporting mechanisms.

 Remediation of Loss of Income